 We were thrilled with the Hotel Sequoia – Disney did a great job capturing the essence of those old western lodges.
 One evening, we wandered through the Hotel New York and Hotel Cheyenne and were even more happy with our decision.
 The interior theming at the New York hotel was almost non-existent (although I thought the outdoor ice skating rink a la Rockefeller Center was a nice touch for Christmas) aside from some large apples decorating the check in counter.
 The New York hotel is being remodeled to a Marvel theme though, so once that’s finished I’m sure it’ll be worth a stay.
 I liked the theming at Cheyenne a lot, but it’s very spread out and would’ve been a long walk to/from breakfast and the parks.

 Golden Forest perks at the Sequoia Lodge

-We had had to make some modifications to our reservation to add my brother who decided to come at the last minute, and somehow while calling the reservation line my mom got us upgraded to a Golden Forest room at no extra cost.
+We had originally booked a standard room, but had to make some modifications to our reservation to add my brother who decided to come at the last minute, and somehow while calling the reservation line my mom got us upgraded to a Golden Forest room at no extra cost.
 Yay, Disney magic!
 This entitled us to a special check-in area (basically there was a desk and chairs you could sit down at and a bowl of Disney chocolate coins that I may or may not have taken a whole pocketful of), a guaranteed room in the main lodge, an upgraded breakfast, access to a lounge with free pop, water, and hot beverages in the evening, and an extra Fastpass per person for each day of our stay.